daytonaio/content/articles/20240819_developing_inside_containers.md

 How Daytona Simplifies Containerized Development
 -------------------------------------------------

-Daytona streamlines containerized development, ensuring consistent, reliable environments.
-Here’s how it enhances your workflow:
+Daytona provides a streamlined approach to containerized development, making it easier for teams to work in consistent, reliable environments.
+Here’s how Daytona’s tools can enhance your workflow:

 1. **Standardized Environments:** Daytona’s `devcontainer.json` ensures consistent setups for all developers, reducing configuration issues and speeding up onboarding.